vikingdata/articles/tools/automation/rundeck/DOING/Rundeck_install.md

         * Click Add Step
         * Select Script or Url
         * File Path or URL enter "/tmp/script4.sh"
+    * Click Nodes
+        * Click Dispath to Nodes
+        * Click on Node filter : s.*
+        * Click Search
+        * "server4" should appear under Matched Nodes
         * Click on Save and then Create
 * Run the job and look at output.

 <a name="p5"></a>